rfougy/riv.systems/cms/works/engineering/archivepdf-pwa.md

   ]
 ---

 [ARCHIVE.pdf’s Progressive Web App](https://www.archivepdf.net/) was a natural progression from the company’s prior website built on Wix, opening up unlimited possibilities for domain-specific features and user experiences.
-The app was built by a team of volunteer developers since 2021, making the project an even greater achievement when compared to traditional teams.
+The app was <mark>built by a team of volunteer developers</mark> since 2021, making the project an even greater achievement when compared to traditional teams.

 ## Key Contributions

 ### Strapi CMS

-One of the first and most critical decisions was selecting a Content Management System (CMS) to manage the company’s content and integrate it into the app.
-We chose [Strapi](https://strapi.io/), an open-source CMS that gave us a generous amount of ownership and flexibility for creating our own custom solutions.
+One of the first and most critical decisions was selecting a Content Management System (CMS) to manage the company’s content and integrate it into the app. <mark>We chose [Strapi](https://strapi.io/), an open-source CMS</mark> that gave us a generous amount of ownership and flexibility for creating our own custom solutions.
 The CMS was deployed on [DigitalOcean](https://www.digitalocean.com/) App Platform and is connected to a PostgreSQL database on DigitalOcean, with automatic deployments triggered by commits to the monorepo's production branch.

 <br/>
 <br/>